 TRANSLATED YA PRIZE: PURPOSE & CRITERIA

 The purpose of the GLLI Translated YA Book Award is to recognize publishers, translators, and authors of books in English translation for young adult readers.
 The award has been established to honor the most outstanding translated work that was originally written and published (or simultaneously published) in a language other than English.
 For at least the first few years of this prize, works published within three years of the submission deadline will be considered.
-For the 2021 prize, books must be published in 2018, 2019, or 2020.
+For the 2022 prize, books must be published in 2019, 2020, or 2021.
+Self-published works will not be considered.

 1. This award – a winner and up to three honor books — will be granted to an author, a translator, and a publisher, the location of any of which is not a factor in the awarding of this prize.